32 nm process

-The "32 nm" node is the step following the "45 nm" process in CMOS (MOSFET) semiconductor device fabrication.
+The 32 nm node is the step following the 45 nm process in CMOS (MOSFET) semiconductor device fabrication.
 "32-nanometre" refers to the average half-pitch (i.e., half the distance between identical features) of a memory cell at this technology level.

-Toshiba produced commercial 32 GiB NAND flash memory chips with the "32 nm" process in 2009.
-Intel and AMD produced commercial microchips using the "32 nm" process in the early 2010s.
-IBM and the Common Platform also developed a "32 nm" high-κ metal gate process.
-Intel began selling its first "32 nm" processors using the Westmere architecture on 7 January 2010.
+Toshiba produced commercial 32 GiB NAND flash memory chips with the 32 nm process in 2009.
+Intel and AMD produced commercial microchips using the 32 nm process in the early 2010s.
+IBM and the Common Platform also developed a 32 nm high-κ metal gate process.
+Intel began selling its first 32 nm processors using the Westmere architecture on 7 January 2010.

-Since at least 1997, "process nodes" have been named purely on a marketing basis, and have no relation to the dimensions on the integrated circuit; neither gate length, nor metal pitch, nor gate pitch on a "32nm" device is thirty-two nanometers.
+Since at least 1997, process nodes have been named purely on a marketing basis, and have no relation to the dimensions on the integrated circuit; none of the gate length, metal pitch, or gate pitch on a "32 nm" device are thirty-two nanometers.

-The "28 nm" node is an intermediate half-node die shrink based on the "32 nm" process.
+The 28 nm node is an intermediate half-node die shrink that appeared in production in 2010.
+It requires twice the number of design rules for ensuring reliability in manufacturing as 80 nm.
+According to a 2016 presentation by Sophie Wilson, 28 nm has the lowest cost per logic gate and has slowly risen since then.
+TSMC has offered 28 nm production using high-K metal gate process technology.
+GlobalFoundries offered "28SLPe" ("28 nm Super Low Power").

-The "32 nm" process was superseded by commercial "22 nm" technology in 2012.
+The successor to 32 nm was 22 nm, per the International Technology Roadmap for Semiconductors.
+Intel began mass production of 22 nm semiconductors in late 2011, and announced the release of its first commercial 22 nm devices in April 2012.
+TSMC bypassed 32 nm, jumping from 40 nm in 2008 to 28 nm in 2011.